 Prebiotics are selectively fermented ingredients that allow specific changes, both in the composition and/or activity of the gut microbiota, thereby conferring benefits upon host well-being and health.

-Peer review
+Peer-review

 This is a good review in which the authors conducted meta-analyses of the effects of fiber or prebiotic supplementation on diarrhea observed in patients receiving EN.
 It was concluded that fiber alleviates diarrhea in non-critically ill patients, and prebiotics may not provide the same impact as fiber, based on the current evidence.
 The results are interesting and suggest that the alteration of microbiota and SCFAs using fiber and/or prebiotics in minimizing diarrhea remains inconclusive.